 1. Strong Subject Line

-It is the concise, one-line description of your email that serves as your initial and, sometimes, only opportunity to connect with a customer or business contact.
+The concise, one-line description of your email serves as your initial and, sometimes, only opportunity to connect with a customer or business contact.

 A successful subject line is often personal or descriptive and conveys a sense of urgency.
-Given that people tend to quickly scan their inboxes, it is vital to keep your subject line short and engaging, while also ensuring it remains relevant to the recipient.
+Given that people tend to scan their inboxes, keeping your subject line short and engaging is vital while ensuring it remains relevant to the recipient.

-When it comes to follow-up email subject lines, you can use personalization, make a connection with the previous email, ask open-ended questions, suggest a time, or keep it short and catchy.
+Regarding follow-up email subject lines, you can use personalization, connect with the previous email, ask open-ended questions, suggest a time, or keep it short and catchy.

-Remember that the subject line plays a pivotal role in determining whether the email will be opened or deleted, so make it count!
+Remember that the subject line is pivotal in influencing whether the email will be opened or not deleted, so make it count!

 2. Limit Sales Pitching

-When crafting an introduction emails, it’s crucial to prioritize the recipient and their needs.
+When crafting an introduction email, it’s crucial to prioritize the recipient and their needs.

-Remember that the subject line plays a pivotal role as it captures the recipient’s attention right away.
+Remember that the subject line is pivotal as it immediately captures the recipient’s attention.
 To ensure clarity and informativeness, maintain a professional tone throughout the email.

-When crafting a brand pitch email template, it’s important to keep it short and sweet.
-Limit your email to two or three paragraphs and choose a professional subject line that grabs the reader’s interest.
+When crafting a brand pitch email template, keeping it short and sweet is essential.
+Limit your email to two or three paragraphs, and choose a professional subject line that grabs the reader’s interest.

-Showing appreciation for the recipient’s work or the company they represent can also help highlight their significance.
+Showing appreciation for the recipient’s work or the company they represent can also highlight their significance.

-If you find it helpful, you can use a formal introduction email template to structure your message and ensure it remains brief and to the point.
+If you find it helpful, use a formal introduction email template to structure your message and ensure it remains brief and to the point.

 Remember to personalize your email to the brand you’re pitching and let your character shine through.